shubataf2489/sep11-freedom-project/tool/learning-log.md

   <a-box color="red" position="0 2 -5" rotation="0 45 " scale="2 2 2"></a-box>

-        <a-entity environment="preset: default; dressingAmount: 500"></a-entity>
+        <a-entity environment="preset: default; dressingAmount: 500"></a-entity>// the setting

-- decided the setting for our game level 1: Default

- Disclaimer: These are all direct notes I found important from the documentation.

 </a-scene>
     </a-scene>
   </body>
 </html>
 ```
+It took shelly and me an hour to decide what setting would fit our game best and after many discussions, we decided that defalt would be best to add our own buildings on.

 [Link to Creating Image Descriptors](https://aframe.io/blog/arjs3/)

 Some important things I found in the text: